An Easy Navigation Guide to High School Clubs and Activities | CollegeXpress

 Joining clubs in high school doesn't have to be this big, intimidating thing—with this simple advice, you can dive into your school or local community and have fun while doing it.
 Pursue things you care about and be careful of spreading yourself too thin.
 High school will come and go quickly, so enjoy it to the fullest while you can.

-Find more info on how to get involved in clubs and activities in our Student Life section!
+For more info on how to get involved in clubs and activities, check out this Best Advice article!

 Like what you’re reading?